 The psychology program runs on a five-year cycle of assessment and review.
-The purpose of this is to maintain the highest level of academic quality and to assure that the program continues to meet the needs of the students it serves.
-Assessment of the Student Learning Outcomes listed above is an ongoing part of that process.
-Student success in meeting these criteria is assessed throughout the curriculum, but most particularly through the major's capstone courses.
+The purpose of this is to maintain the highest academic standard and ensure that the program continues to meet the needs of the students it serves.
+Assessment of Program Learning Outcomes is an ongoing part of that process.
+Assessment of student success in meeting these criteria occurs throughout the curriculum, but most particularly in the major's capstone courses.